exercism/haskell/README.md

 First you need to provide an [example solution](#example-solution).

 We provide three scripts in the `bin` directory of this repository to run the tests.
-These are the same scripts as those used by Travis CI.
+These are the same scripts as those used by GitHub Actions.

 * `test-example path/to/example/dir` runs the tests on a single example.
 * `test-all-examples path/to/exercise/dir` runs the tests on all examples for an exercise.